Hanwha Philly Shipyard: History

 built by Philly Shipyard.
 It's the next generation 50,000 dwt product tanker.

 On April 15, 2016, the shipyard delivered the Louisiana.
 Louisiana - joins sister ships Ohio and Texas, which were received by Crowley in 2015.
 The 600-foot tanker has a carrying capacity of 14.5 million gallons of crude oil or refined products.

 In March 2019 the shipyard delivered a container vessel for the Hawaii trade but had no new vessel orders.
 In July the yard had only a short-term contract for the refit of a Maritime Administration cargo ship.
 In a report to their investors, they outlined an effort to pursue the repair and building of US government vessels.

 As of August 2022 the shipyard had three National Security Multi-Mission Vessels (NSMV) under construction.
 Matson placed a $1 billion order for three LNG-fueled Aloha class container ships in November 2022.

 On June 20, 2024, South Korean Hanwha Group and its shipbuilding subsidiary Hanwha Ocean have agreed to purchase Philly Shipyard for $100 million pending relevant regulatory approvals.
 Six months later, it was announced that the acquisition had been completed.
+As of 2026, about one ship a year is produced at the yard.